 Go back in time for a day at an OPEN-AIR MUSEUM

 If you have never been – it is a highly recommended excursion for all ages, adults and children alike.
-We give you here an overview of three actually very different open air museums.
+Find an overview of three different open air museums below.

 The article continues below.